vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 ![image](/assets/2026-01-22/030.png)

 The main function that we use is *CONTROLS > Screen1 > Groups > Save screenshot in Peakboard Hub*.
-We use the function to capture a screenshot of the `SignGroup` group.`SignGroup` only contains our drawing area control, so the screenshot will only contain the user's signature.
+We use this function to capture a screenshot of the `SignGroup` group. `SignGroup` only contains our drawing area control, so the screenshot will only contain the user's signature.

 We also set the folder and filename to save the screenshot under, inside Peakboard Hub.
 We construct the filename by combining the value of the `OrderNo` variable and a timestamp of the current time.